adrieng/melitte/README.md

 ### Engineering

-- add explicit telescopes as arguments of pi and sigma
+- explicit telescopes as arguments of pi and sigma

 ### Usability

-- add built-in non-dependent arrow and product types for better printing
+- built-in non-dependent arrow and product types for better printing
+- basic module system
-- write a minimalistic Emacs mode with basic interaction facilities
+- minimalistic Emacs mode with basic interaction facilities

 ### Refinement

-- add unification facilities for metavariables and implicit arguments
+- unification facilities for metavariables and implicit arguments